 Nasdaq listing rules require companies to have, or explain why they do not have, two diverse directors on the board, including at least one female director and at least one director who identifies as either a racial or ethnic minority or a member of the LGBTQ+ community.
-The Company's Board exceeds this Nasdaq diversity requirement.
+The Company's current Board membership exceeds this Nasdaq diversity requirement.

 Nasdaq Requirement Our Board

-Number of Diverse Directors 2 5
+Number of Diverse Directors 2 6

-✓ Our Board Exceeds Nasdaq's Director Diversity Requirement
+✓ Our Board Exceeds Nasdaq's Dir rector Diversity Requirement